 When to repay a Director’s Loan

-HMRC rules state that loans must be repaid within nine months and one day of your company’s year-end (the date your company’s accounting period ends) otherwise you’ll pay additional tax.
+HMRC rules state that loans must be repaid within nine months of your company’s year-end (the date your company’s accounting period ends) otherwise you’ll pay additional tax.

 Are Director’s Loans taxable?